gtiosclub/gtios.club/README.md

     * Copy the entire JSON structure starting from line 1
     * Open past-schedule.json
     * In the past-meetings array, paste the JSON structure you copied earlier as the first item in the array
-    * Be sure to put a comma after pasting the JSON structure, to ensure that the past-meetings array remains comma separated
+    * Be sure to put a comma after pasting the JSON structure to ensure that the past-meetings array remains comma separated

-## Club Officers:
+### Club Officers:
 * Officer data is configured in `_data/officers/team.yml`.